- Chart

 Volatility

-As a bond ETF, SCHZ generally exhibits lower volatility compared to equity ETFs.
-However, it is subject to interest rate risk, meaning its value can decline when interest rates rise.
+SCHZ exhibits lower historical volatility compared to equity ETFs, as it invests in investment-grade bonds.
+However, it is still subject to interest rate risk and credit risk, which can lead to price fluctuations.

 Market Risk